thauska/topi-test/README.md

 - Paging or infinite scrolling
 - Language selection via SearchBar or Dropdown menu
 - At least one unit test
-- Deploy to a server (AWS, Heroku, etc)
+- Deploy to a server (AWS, Heroku, Azure, etc)

 ## Extra Points
 - Persist the data locally (any database or serialized)